Content from What is a Unit Test

 find_package(PFUNIT REQUIRED)

-# Filter out the main.f90 files.
+# Filter out the main.f90 file.
 We can only have one main() function in our tests

 set(PROJ_SRC_FILES_EXEC_MAIN ${PROJ_SRC_FILES})